Kintyre/ksconf/docs/source/dyn/cli.rst

     Ksconf: Kintyre Splunk CONFig tool

     This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
-Specifically, this tools deals with many of the nuances with storing Splunk apps in git, and pointing live Splunk apps to a git repository.
-Merging changes from the live system's (local) folder to the version controlled (default) folder, and dealing with more than one layer of "default" (which splunk can't handle natively) are all supported tasks.
+Specifically, this tool deals with many of the nuances with storing Splunk apps in git and pointing live Splunk apps to a git repository.
+Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk.

     positional arguments:
       {check,combine,diff,filter,promote,merge,minimize,snapshot,sort,rest-export,rest-publish,unarchive,xml-format}